by Bill McBride on 9/02/2014 12:40:00 AM

-Black Knight Financial Services (BKFS, formerly the LPS Data & Analytics division) released their Mortgage Monitor report for May today.
-According to BKFS, 5.62% of mortgages were delinquent in May, unchanged from April.
-BKFS reports that 1.91% of mortgages were in the foreclosure process, down from 3.05% in May 2013.
+Black Knight Financial Services (BKFS) released their Mortgage Monitor report for July today.
+According to BKFS, 5.64% of mortgages were delinquent in July, down from 5.70% in June.
+BKFS reports that 1.85% of mortgages were in the foreclosure process, down from 2.82% in July 2013.

 Click on graph for larger image.

 This graph from BKFS shows percent of loans delinquent and in the foreclosure process over time.

 Delinquencies and foreclosures are moving down - and might be back to normal levels in a couple of years.

 The second graph from BKFS shows the percent of new problem loans.

 July’s data also showed continued improvement in new problem loans, which, at 0.6% of active loans, are now firmly back to 2005-2006 levels.
 Likewise, “roll rates” (the number of loans that shift from current into progressively more delinquent statuses) have been improving over the long term across all categories.
 Black Knight has observed roll rates increasing on loans shifting from 60 to 90 days delinquent and from 90 days to foreclosure over the last four months.
 It should be noted, however, that nearly 75 percent of 90-day defaults and almost 80 percent of foreclosure starts are from loans originated in 2008 and earlier.There is much more in the mortgage monitor.